-If you have been falsely accused of domestic violence and are seeking representation in your defense, Ewing Law Group can help.
+If you have been falsely accused of domestic violence and are seeking representation in your defense, Ewing Law Group, PC can help.
 Being wrongfully accused can lead to feelings of anxiety and concern about what consequences the accusations may have in your parental, social, or professional life.
 Wrongful accusation sometimes occurs during divorce when the accusing spouse hopes to leverage their case towards a more favorable outcome.
 Dismantling the case against you and challenging the truthfulness of evidence and testimony provided is crucial in defending against false accusations.

 Your Placer County criminal defense attorney will have your best interest in mind and help to build your defense case by gathering character witnesses and expert testimony.
 If you have been wrongly accused of domestic violence, obtaining legal counsel as early as possible will allow you to build the strongest defense case you can.

 In California, victims of domestic violence have many legal options for protecting against an abusive family member or person with whom you've had a relationship.
 Restraining orders are the primary protective order used to protect victims.
 There are different types of restraining orders, and your domestic violence attorney can explain them and help you obtain one quickly to prevent further violence against you or your loved one as the case moves through the system.
 For urgent situations, the police department can issue an emergency restraining order to protect victims until they obtain a more permanent solution.

 The different types of restraining orders available can be confusing.
 It is worthwhile to contact a domestic violence lawyer to help you navigate your case and assist you in ensuring you are protected throughout the process.
 Your attorney will also help you file domestic violence charges against your abuser so you can get the protection and the justice you deserve.